Ezandora/Eldritch-Fissures/README.md

 svn checkout https://github.com/Ezandora/Eldritch-Fissures/branches/Release/
 </pre>

-To use, type this in the Graphical CLI:
+To use, type this in the Graphical CLI tab:
 <pre>
 EldritchFissuresEvent 50
 </pre>